Why do many Innkeepers Fear and

 business expenses and you will not have to take them back to the store for upgrades

-when you discover you are missing some important memory or other feature necessary.
+when you discover you are missing some important memory or other necessary feature.

 even be used to do your taxes electronically.